IHyperV/Authentication-API/readme.md

 # Setup

 This doesnt require Apache2
-you will need Node.JS and a wesite or domain
+you will need Node.JS and a website or domain

 put your SSL certs in the SSL Folder